wchance/fintechhw1/README.md

 * They have a workforce made up of 110 employees across the globe.

 <!-- Who are the founders of the company? -->
-* The company was founded by a former Financial Analyst Charles Cascarilla (CEO and co-founder) and Richmond Teo (CEO of Paxos Asia and co-founder).
+* The company was founded by a pair of former Financial Analyst Charles Cascarilla (CEO and co-founder) and Richmond Teo (CEO of Paxos Asia and co-founder).
 [1]

 <!-- How did the idea for the company (or project) come about? -->
 * Paxos was conceived because they wanted to solve problems in the financial system and realized that blockchain could provide the solution.
 [2]